Last Updated on February 23, 2021

 2. Add more value than they were getting

 In line with number 1 (or in addition, perhaps) you can also deny the discount request but instead increase the value of the deal.
-Sweeten the pot, so to speak.
+Sweeten the pot, so to speak for the prospect.

-Think about what you can throw in that makes the deal more attractive.
+Think about ways by which you can throw in that makes the pricing more attractive.
 Perhaps you have an add-on item that you can include for free.
-Or an extended warranty or support/training package.
+Or share an extended warranty or support/training package.
 Perhaps you can maintain your price, but offer a free trial period to prove the value, or a longer term to the agreement.

-All of these options allow you to preserve your price point, but make a deal more compelling and likely to close.
+All of these negotiations and conversation allows you to preserve your price point, but make a deal more compelling and likely to close with no compromise on pricing.

 3. Ask the client why the price is an issue